conorbrandon/ts-dynamodb/README.md

 This method accepts an `Partial` of the `Item` with the provided `Key` (omitting the key fields themselves), and creates an `UpdateExpression` to `SET` the top level fields to a new value (only those that are not equal to `undefined`).

-__IMPORTANT__: a `ConditionExpression` is also added using the `Key` fields and values.
+**IMPORTANT**: a `ConditionExpression` is also added using the `Key` fields and values.
 This method is intended to update _existing_ items only.

 - You can add additional conditions using the optional `extraConditions` parameter. _DO NOT_ include `'AND'` in the suffix, it is added automatically.
-  - The following example results in the `ConditionExpression` `'(#1 = :1 AND #2 = :2) AND #role = :user'`
+  - The following example results in the `ConditionExpression` `'(#_1_ = :_1_ AND #_2_ = :_2_) AND #role = :user'`

 What's with the numeric `ExpressionAttribute`s?
 To avoid conflicting with EAs you may want to use in `extraConditions`, each field and value in the `Item` is assigned an ascending EAN and EAV.
 These are used in the `UpdateExpression` and the `ConditionExpression`.
-(My apologies if you use ascending keys in your objects 🫠!)
+If you do happen to use one of these reserved number attributes, it is safely preserved, and the method chooses the next available number.

 One more option is `_logParams`.
 The goal of this library is to minimize the actual runtime code it's responsible for generating.
 This means that you get to control how you create the `params` object to all methods, which means you can log it if you want!
 With `updateSimpleSET`, you cannot control the params' creation, but providing `_logParams.log === true` will call Node's `util.inspect` on the generated parameters (pass an optional `message` as well to clearly identify which log it is).